HewlettPackard/oneview-chef/README.md

 image_streamer_deployment_plan 'DeploymentPlan1' do
   client <my_client>   # Hash or OneviewSDK::ImageStreamer::Client
   data <resource_data> # Hash
-  os_build_plan <os_build_plan_name> # String containing the name of the OS Build Plan to be associated to this deployment plan - Optional golden_image <golden_image_name> # String containing the name of the Golden Image to be associated to this deployment plan - Optional action [:create, :create_if_missing, :delete] end
+  os_build_plan <os_build_plan_name> # String - Name of the OS Build Plan to be associated to this deployment plan - Optional golden_image <golden_image_name> # String - Name of the Golden Image to be associated to this deployment plan - Optional action [:create, :create_if_missing, :delete] end
 ```